-Identify critical positions and also classification job series with the highest turnover and implement more aggressive retention strategies for these positions.

-Conduct an assessment on risk at TDHCA regarding the potential loss of knowledge, particularly in areas loss due to retirement of key positions.

-Identify positions that should be targeted for succession planning, determine critical competencies and skills needed for those positions, and consider how to attract and develop staff for theses position and how to aggressively recruit for these positions.

-Provide employee training to develop critical skills needed.

-Develop and provide cross/rotational training for employees who are seeking new challenges or who wish to move across divisions.

-Create training and development plans for employees to assume higher level positions as vacancies occur.

-Establish recruitment resources that market specifically to the housing and lending industry, attend career fairs at colleges and universities as needed, and use the Work in Texas database to recruit applicants, and continue to have TDHCA job fairs in an effort to recruit and achieve a diverse qualified pool of applicants.

-- Encourage management to identify recruitment resources, organizations, colleges, and university to establish an applicant pool of individuals with the critical skills needed for their positions. - Continue to conduct the Survey of Employee Engagement to determine trends in employee satisfaction and address areas of concern. - Continue to allow employees to utilize the agency's alternative work schedule program to the extent possible. - Create programs that allow employees who are seeking new challenges to work on special projects, rotations and/or developmental assignments. - Adjust salaries within assigned pay ranges for employees in positions that are either critical or key functions or that have high turnover rates. - Promote the use of non-monetary rewards for exceptional performance (e.g. Administrative Leave for Outstanding Performance, etc.)

-Promote the Wellness Program.
+- Identify positions and also classification job series with the highest turnover and implement more aggressive retention strategies for these positions. - Conduct an assessment of risk at TDHCA regarding the potential loss of knowledge, particularly in areas of loss due to retirement of keypositions. - Identify positions that should be targeted for succession planning, determine critical competencies and skills needed for those positions, and consider how to develop staff for these position and how to aggressively recruit for these positions. - Provide employee training to develop critical skills needed. - Develop and provide cross/rotational training for employees who are seeking new challenges or who wish to move across divisions. - Create training and development plans for employees to assume higher level positions as vacancies occur. - Establish recruitment resources that market specifically to the housing industry, attend career fairs at colleges and universities as needed.
+Encourage management to identify recruitment resources, organizations, colleges, and universities to establish an applicant pool of individuals with the critical skills needed for their positions. - Continue to conduct the Survey of Employee Engagement to determine trends in employee satisfaction and address areas of concern. - Continue to allow employees to utilize the agency's alternative work schedule program to the extent possible. - Create programs that allow employees who are seeking new challenges to work on special projects, rotations and/or developmental assignments. - Adjust salaries within assigned pay ranges for employees in positions that are either critical or key functions or that have high turnover rates. - Promote the use of non-monetary rewards for exceptional performance (e.g. Administrative Leave for Outstanding Performance, etc.) - Promote the Wellness Program.